-61 EACH ONE, TEACH ONE
+EACH ONE, TEACH ONE

-Every learner thinks of one skill they have that they can teach their friends (Eg: a dance routine, a song, phrases from a new language, a craft, a food recipe, etc.) Form pairs and take turns to teach it to your partner.
+Discuss ways in which we can continue learning even when we may not have access to schools.
+Emphasize that learning is continuous and can happen anytime, anywhere.
+Every learner thinks of one skill they have that they can teach their friends (Eg: a dance routine, a song, phrases from a new language, a craft, a food recipe, etc.).
+Form pairs and take turns to teach it to your partner.
 Once done, form different pairs and continue until everyone is taught your skill!

-Each learner comes forward and demonstrates one new skill they learnt.
-Discuss:

-- How does it feel to learn so many new things?
-How did it feel to be teaching? - What are some things you can learn from people around you, no matter your circumstances?
+- Each learner comes forward and demonstrates one new skill they learnt.
+Discuss: How does it feel to learn so many new things?
+How did it feel to teach? - What are some things you can learn from people around you?